oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd07.md

 `tosca_definitions_version: tosca_2_0` and onwards, the corresponding
 `CSAR-Version` is "2.0" unless further defined.

-Note that in a CSAR without a "TOSCA.meta" file it is not possible to unambiguously include definitions for substitution templates as we can have only one service template defined in a YAML file.
+Note that in a CSAR without a `TOSCA.meta` file it is not possible to unambiguously include definitions for substitution templates as we can have only one service template defined in a YAML file.

-The following represents a valid TOSCA template file acting as the CSAR `Entry-Definitions` file in an archive without a "TOSCA.meta" file.
+The following represents a valid TOSCA template file acting as the CSAR `Entry-Definitions` file in an archive without a `TOSCA.meta` file.

 ```yaml
 tosca_definitions_version: tosca_2_0